 This post may contain affiliate links to products I use and highly recommend.
 You can read my full disclosure .

 This easy, deli-style Low Carb & Keto coleslaw is the perfect side dish to bring to a keto barbecue or picnic.
-It’s free from added sugar and takes less than 5 minutes to make.
-Enjoy it with my keto bbq ribs, bbq pulled pork or bacon wrapped chicken kabobs.
+It’s free from added sugar, gluten-free, and takes less than 5 minutes to make.
+Enjoy it with my keto bbq ribs, bbq pulled pork, or bacon-wrapped chicken kabobs.

 Why Make This

 At face value, you might think all coleslaw is keto-friendly because it includes low-carb vegetables and a good fat source if it’s mayo-based.